munificent/craftinginterpreters/book/introduction.md

 If your potential name makes it through that gauntlet, keep it.
 Don't get hung up on trying to find an appellation that captures the quintessence of your language.
-If the names of the world's other successful languages tell you anything, it's that the name doesn't matter much.
+If the names of the world's other successful languages teach us anything, it's that the name doesn't matter much.
 All you need is a reasonably unique token.